Robin Gray (New Zealand politician)

 Sir Robert McDowall Gray (2 July 1931 – 2 April 2022), generally known as Robin Gray, was a New Zealand politician.
 He was an MP from 1978 to 1996, and served as Speaker of the House of Representatives between 1990 and 1993.

 Early life and family

-Gray was born in Borgue, Kirkcudbrightshire, Scotland on 2 July 1931.
+Gray was born in Borgue, Kirkcudbrightshire, Scotland on 2 July 1931 to Adam and Elsie Gray.
 He received his education at Borgue Primary School and at George Watson's Boys College.
 After serving with the 4th/7th Royal Dragoon Guards from 1949 to 1951 in Africa, he migrated to New Zealand in 1952 to take up farming, initially working on a farm at Tapanui, before moving to his own property at Waitahuna, Central Otago.
 Gray became a naturalised New Zealand citizen in 1973.